 Color Space: The color space determines the gamut of colors available for color reproduction.
 You can select either sRGB for photos that will be printed or used "as is" with no further modification, or Adobe RGB for images that will be extensively processed or retouched after leaving the camera.

 Active D-Lighting: Active D-Lighting preserves details in highlights and shadows, creating photographs with natural contrast.
 Active D-Lighting offers the following application strength levels: Auto, Extra High, High, Normal, Low, and Off.

-Nikon Creative Lighting System (CLS): The Z50 does not have a built-in flash.
+Nikon Creative Lighting System (CLS): The Z50 has a built-in manual pop-up flash.
 Optional flash units can be attached to the camera's accessory shoe.
 The camera supports the Nikon Creative Lighting System when used with CLS-compatible flash units, such as the SB-R200, SB-300, SB-400, SB-500, SB-600, SB-700, SB-800, SB-900, SB-910, and the new flagship flash SB-5000.
 The following flash modes are supported: Front-curtain sync, Rear-curtain sync, Red-eye reduction, Red-eye reduction with slow sync, Slow rear-curtain sync, Slow sync, and Off.

 Flash Control: The camera supports the following Flash Control modes: TTL, Auto external flash, Distance-priority manual, Manual, and Repeating Flash.

 Flash Compensation: Flash compensation is used to alter flash output from -3 EV to +1EV in increments of 1/3 EV or 1/2 EV to change the brightness of the main subject relative to the background.
 Flash output can be increased to make the main subject appear brighter or reduced to prevent unwanted highlights or reflections.